 Get you some

-In the fall many of us outdoorsmen will be out in the deer woods, but if you get a chance and some cool clear water along the beach front, load up and get yourself a mess of Pompano fillets.
+In the fall many of us outdoorsmen will be out in the deer woods, but if you get a chance and some cool clear water along the beach front, load up and try some surf fishing for pompano and get yourself a mess of fillets.
 Some of the best eating fish in the ocean, lots of fun to catch and there are plenty of worse things to be doing besides sitting on the beach catching fish.